Skip to content

 Profile

-Lamont A. Flowers is the Distinguished Professor of Educational Leadership in the Department of Educational and Organizational Leadership Development in the College of Education and the Executive Director of the Charles H. Houston Center for the Study of the Black Experience in Education in the Division of Inclusion and Equity at Clemson University.
-The Charles H. Houston Center supports Clemson's Division of Inclusion and Equity by researching issues impacting institutional and educational outcomes and evaluating precollege and student engagement programs.
+Lamont A. Flowers is the Distinguished Professor of Educational Leadership in the Department of Educational and Organizational Leadership Development in the College of Education and the Executive Director of the Charles H. Houston Center in the Division of Community, Engagement, Belonging and Access at Clemson University.
+The Charles H. Houston Center supports Clemson's Division of Community, Engagement, Belonging and Access by examining issues impacting institutional and educational outcomes, evaluating precollege and student engagement programs, and assisting in the division's strategic planning process.

-Dr. Flowers has authored or co-authored more than 100 scholarly publications exploring African American students' educational outcomes as well as leadership, diversity, and policy issues in education.
-His research interests focus on analyzing factors affecting educational and occupational attainment among African Americans as well as educational leadership issues impacting diversity outcomes in higher education.
-Dr. Flowers' methodological interests focus on integrating technological and empirical innovations in educational equity research as well as using software to enhance research, assessment, and training regarding diversity and inclusion scholarship.
+Dr. Flowers has authored, co-authored, edited, or co-edited more than 100 scholarly publications exploring educational outcomes as well as leadership, diversity, and policy issues in education.
+His research interests focus on analyzing factors affecting educational and occupational attainment as well as educational leadership issues impacting institutional outcomes in higher education.
+Dr. Flowers' methodological interests focus on integrating technological and empirical innovations in educational research as well as using software to enhance research, assessment, and training.
 In this regard, Dr. Flowers' most recent journal article, published in the Communications of the ACM, titled "Testing Educational Digital Games: Diversifying Usability Studies Utilizing Rapid Application Development," highlights ideas about enhancing participation in evaluation research and the STEM workforce.
-In addition to producing research in journals, in 2004, Dr. Flowers edited a book titled, Diversity Issues in American Colleges and Universities: Case Studies for Higher Education and Student Affairs Professionals to enable graduate students and educational leaders in higher education to practice addressing challenges and opportunities associated with diversity, equity, and inclusion issues at postsecondary institutions.
+In addition to producing research in journals, Dr. Flowers edited a book titled, Diversity Issues in American Colleges and Universities: Case Studies for Higher Education and Student Affairs Professionals.

 Dr. Flowers has received grants to conduct research from the American Educational Research Association, Spencer Foundation, and the Association for Institutional Research.
-Dr. Flowers currently serves as a co-principal investigator on a research grant funded by the National Science Foundation titled "Examining the Effects of a STEM Career Readiness Model to Enhance Underrepresented Minority Employment Opportunities" (Award #2205612).
-The 3-year grant project, funded between 2022 to 2025, studies the impact of a career development program and examines issues about STEM students' workforce preparation experiences at HBCUs.
-This sponsored research project aligns with a book Dr. Flowers co-edited in 2016 titled, Advancing Educational Outcomes in Science, Technology, Engineering, and Mathematics at Historically Black Colleges and Universities.
+Dr. Flowers currently serves as a co-principal investigator on a research grant awarded by the National Science Foundation titled "Examining the Effects of a STEM Career Readiness Model to Enhance Underrepresented Minority Employment Opportunities" (Award #2205612).
+The grant project studies the impact of a career development program and examines issues about STEM students' workforce preparation experiences at HBCUs.
+This sponsored research project aligns with a book Dr. Flowers co-edited titled, Advancing Educational Outcomes in Science, Technology, Engineering, and Mathematics at Historically Black Colleges and Universities.
 The book integrates educational research regarding factors impacting engagement and retention among HBCU students pursuing STEM degrees.

 Dr. Flowers has received several honors, including the National Association for Multicultural Education's Carl A. Grant Multicultural Research Award, the W.E.B.
 DuBois Higher Education Award from the National Alliance of Black School Educators, and the Scholars of Color Early Career Contribution Award from the American Educational Research Association.
 Dr. Flowers received a bachelor's degree in accounting from Virginia Commonwealth University.
 He also received a master's degree in social studies education and a doctoral degree in higher education from the University of Iowa.
 Additionally, Dr. Flowers received a master's degree in industrial statistics from the University of South Carolina.
 Dr. Flowers also received a master's degree in software engineering from Auburn University.